 Networking, advice and other resources

-The North York Moors National Park runs a number of events and workshops throughout the year aimed at tourism businesses.
+You can benefit from events and workshops run throughout the year aimed at those operating in the visitor economy.
 These give an opportunity for networking and to meet other businesses in the area.

-Once you’ve signed up, you’ll find out about upcoming events, get access to a number of resources, such as marketing and insider’s guides, films and our library of free professional images, which you can use on your website or promotional materials.
-You may wish to find out more and sign up to one (or more) of our popular initiatives to become Cycling, Dark Skies, Nature or Walking Friendly.
+You may wish to find out more and sign up to one (or more) of our popular initiatives to become Cycling, Dark Skies, Nature or Walking friendly.

 Catriona McLees, Head of Marketing & Communications